-- non-compliance with legal or regulatory requirements (including financial regulatory rules, anti-money laundering rules and data privacy rules); - litigation and regulatory measures (including firm specific and industry-wide investigations); - failures in the Athora Group's information technology systems, cyber attacks on the Athora Group, loss of customer data or confidential or privacy related information; - failure in risk management procedures; - operational failures; - press speculation or negative publicity; - adverse events (including those as described herein or any malpractice or misconduct) occurring in relation to Athora Group's shareholders, its indirect shareholders or any third party directly or indirectly linked to its shareholders, such as personnel, affiliates, shareholders, intermediaries, partners, business promoters, third party managers or customers (including politically exposed persons); or - any of the above occurring or having occurred in respect of any third party directly or indirectly linked to the Athora Group such as personnel, affiliates, intermediaries, partners, business promoters, third party managers or customers.
+- non-compliance with legal or regulatory requirements (including financial regulatory rules, antimoney laundering rules and data privacy rules); - litigation and regulatory measures (including firm specific and industry-wide investigations); - failures in the Athora Group's information technology systems, cyber attacks on the Athora Group, loss of customer data or confidential or privacy related information; - failure in risk management procedures; - operational failures; - press speculation or negative publicity;

+- adverse events (including those as described herein or any malpractice or misconduct) occurring in relation to Athora Group's shareholders, its indirect shareholders or any third party directly or indirectly linked to its shareholders, such as personnel, affiliates, shareholders, intermediaries, partners, business promoters, third party managers or customers (including politically exposed persons); or - any of the above occurring or having occurred in respect of any third party directly or indirectly linked to the Athora Group such as personnel, affiliates, intermediaries, partners, business promoters, third party managers or customers.

 Any damage to the reputation of the Athora Group could cause existing customers to withdraw their business from the Athora Group and potential customers to be reluctant to do, or to elect not to do business with the Athora Group, and thereby cause disproportionate damage to the Athora Group's business, regardless of whether the negative publicity is factually accurate.
-Furthermore, reputational damage could result in greater regulatory scrutiny and influence market or rating agency perceptions of the Athora Group, which could make it more difficult for Athora and/or other members of the Athora Group to maintain their credit ratings.
-This could have a material adverse effect on the Athora Group's business, revenues, results, financial condition, financial flexibility and prospects.
+Furthermore, reputational damage could result in greater regulatory scrutiny and influence market or rating agency perceptions of the Athora Group, which could make it more difficult for Athora and/or other members of the Athora Group's business, revenues, results, financial condition, financial flexibility and prospects.
 Furthermore, certain of the insurance products and services of the Athora Group are distributed through third parties or form part of broader products and services sold by third parties.
-Any reputational damage in respect of such third parties or such broader products and services could result in significant damage to the reputation of the Athora Group, which could hinder the Athora Group's ability to retain clients (i.e., lead to lapses) or compete for new business, which could also have a material adverse effect on the Athora Group's business, revenue, results, financial condition and prospects.
+Any reputational damage to the reputation of the Athora Group, which could hinder the Athora Group's ability to retain clients (i.e., lead to lapses) or compete for new business, which could also have a material adverse effect on the Athora Group's business, revenue, results, financial condition and prospects.

-Integrity Risks
+1.2 Integrity Risks